Skip to main content

 • Lifestyle changes

-When should you talk to your provider about your mental health?
+When should you get care for your mental health?

-If you have diabetes and have symptoms of depression, talk to your healthcare provider.
+If you have diabetes and have symptoms of depression, talk with a healthcare professional.
 They can help you understand your symptoms and put together a care plan to help you feel better — both mentally and physically.

 Remember: Depression is common in people with diabetes.
 It’s important to take action when feelings become overwhelming and cause you, or someone you care about, to feel run down and emotionally overwhelmed.
 By reaching out, you can get the support you need.